Psalm 139:7-10 “Where can I go from Your Spirit?

 Man brings forth wisdom that is learned.
-This man-made wisdom may be coupled with common sense or based off some scientific study they read, or even through experience.
-Many people have had a tremendous amount of success, (by the world’s standards), by following these patterns of advice.
+Man-made wisdom may be coupled with common sense, or based off some scientific study they read, but most is formed through experience.
+Many people have had success by following certain patterns of advice but success by the world’s standard isn’t necessarily good.

 1 Corinthians 1:20 “Where is the wise?
 Where is the scribe?
 Where is the disputer of this age?
 Has not God made foolish the wisdom of this world?”

 Have you ever wondered how to decipher between godly and worldly wisdom?

 Worldly wisdom comes by way of a world perspective.
 A perspective that was established by worldly values.
 By embracing those values, the advice given is in how to navigate the world by the world’s schemes.
 Worldly values change like the tide, they ebb and flow based off the cultural expectations and politically correct trends.

 Isaiah 6:9 “And He replied: “Go and tell this people, ‘Be ever hearing, but never understanding; be ever seeing, but never perceiving.’

 When you consider the end point of the wisdom of this age, that which draws people’s interest is usually what they focus upon.